Berthold Auerbach: Biography

 Content to lack what thou hast not:

 In every lot there's consolation;

 There's trouble, too, in every lot!

 These words inspire Christopher to donate the load of wood he intended to sell at the marketplace in Leipzig to Gellert, when his wife tells him the professor lives there in penury.
 When the two men meet, each is able to affirm the appreciation of his own life through knowing the other, thus affirming the power of Gellert's positive influence on the German people, especially the "common folk."

-He wrote an antislavery story, similar to Harriet Beecher Stowe, in Das Landhausam Rhein.
+He wrote an antislavery story, similar to Harriet Beecher Stowe, in Das Landhaus am Rhein ("The Country Manor on the Rhine").

-In his later books, of which Auf der Höhe (On the Heights; 1865) is perhaps the most characteristic, and certainly the most famous, he revealed an unrivaled insight into the soul of the southern German country folk, and especially of the peasants of the Black Forest and the Bavarian Alps.
+In his later books, of which Auf der Höhe ("On the Heights", 1865) is perhaps the most characteristic, and certainly the most famous, he revealed an unrivaled insight into the soul of the southern German country folk, and especially of the peasants of the Black Forest and the Bavarian Alps.
 His descriptions are remarkable for their fresh realism, graceful style and humour.
 In addition to these qualities, his last books are marked by great subtlety of psychological analysis.
-Auf der Höhe was first published at Stuttgart in 1861, and has been translated into several languages.
+Auf der Höhe was first published in Stuttgart in 1861, and has been translated into several languages.

 Auerbach died at Cannes shortly before his 70th birthday.